Average Nationwide Mortgage Interest Rates

 Buy-ups and Buy-downs

 As mentioned above, most lenders’ rate sheets are structured with 0.125% increments between the rates.
 For any given RATE there is a COST associated.
 It’s important to note that a cost can be negative or positive.
-This means that some rates with enough “negative cost” allow lenders to pay some or all of the borrowers’ closing costs.
-It is almost always the case that higher rates equate with lower costs.
-In other words, a borrower may have to pay their own closing costs in one quote, whereas the lender could cover a portion of the closing costs in a quote that was .125-.250% higher.
+This means that some rates with enough “negative cost, (also known as “lender credits”) allow lenders to pay some or all of the borrowers’ closing costs.
+It is always the case that higher rates equate with lower costs.
+In other words, a borrower may have to pay their own closing costs in one quote, whereas the lender could cover a portion of the closing costs in a quote that was .125-.250% higher, or maybe all of their closing costs with a rate 1% higher.

 Conversely, borrowers can opt to pay additional up front costs in order to BUY DOWN the rate.
 This may or may not be advisable depending on the borrowers’ personal preferences as well as the economic logic and break-even time required for paying the extra costs.
 In other words, paying more up front means that you’d need to keep a loan for a particular period of time in order to save enough in terms of lower monthly payments to break even on the additional up front expense.